essglobal-linked-open-data/map-sse/README.md

 ### Taxonomy overview

-There is a simple overview of the [English version of the taxonomies](viewers/views).
+Each taxonomy describes a different facet of an SSE Initiative.

 | Taxonomy | Overview (English) | Linked Data definition |
 | -------- | ------------------ | --------------- |